-If any claim is paid because of a mistake of law or fact not due to fraud, the Plan Fund Office will make a written demand upon the Eligible Employee for repayment.
-If repayment is not promptly made, the matter will be brought to the attention of the Trustees.
-If the Trustees so determine, the amounts due the Plan may be deducted from any benefits due to the Eligible Employee and his or her Dependent(s) until the Plan is reimbursed for the benefits improperly paid.
+If any claim is paid because of a mistake of law or fact not due to fraud, the Plan will make a written demand upon the Eligible Employee for repayment.
+If repayment is not promptly made, the Trustees may determine to deduct the amounts due the Plan from any benefits due to the Eligible Employee and his/her Dependent(s) until the Plan is fully reimbursed for the benefits improperly paid.